Click the button below to learn more about camp BETA

-HSIDN members include Southern Illinois Healthcare, the Center for Rural Health and Social Service Development and the area’s six health departments covering a fifteen county region.
+HSIDN members include Southern Illinois Healthcare, the Center for Rural Health and Social Service Development and the area’s seven health departments covering a sixteen county region.
 Regional efforts are coordinated by the steering committee and implemented at the local level through healthy community coalitions.
 Coalition members and action teams engage their own communities to conduct activities and advance the overall mission of the HSIDN.

 The Network has grown into a strong collaborative effort of community organizations successfully leveraging resources to improve health in the Illinois delta region.
 The success of the network is a direct result of the regional planning approach supported by active engagement of those representatives interested in improving the health of their communities.
 This collective effort is supported and facilitated by Southern Illinois Healthcare, a non-profit hospital system with the support of SIU School of Medicine.

 For more information, please click here: HSIDN Fact Sheet.

 CARBONDALE (WSIL) -- On Wednesday May 1, Southern Illinois Healthcare presented its triennial Community Health Needs Assessment.

 The health care system teamed up with other locals leaders in the industry to . . . (read more)

 Rural Planning Workshop prepares rural communities to improve their built environment